Wednesday in the Word is my podcast about what the Bible means and how we know.

 I offer my bible studies, podcast and resources, free of charge under the Creative Commons Attribution-ShareAlike 4.0 Unported License.

-I do not accept advertising on this site.
+I do not accept advertising or affiliate links on this site.
 I do not ask for donations.
-But it does encourage me to hear from you about how you used these studies and/or what you learned.
+However, I love hearing from you about how you used these studies and/or what you learned.

 - United States